aaltomcc/cs-ej4101-fall-2019-036-starter/diary-036.md

 I took this course because I wanted to know what is the buzz behind the word DevOps that has been around for a while, and how does it affect software development.
 I have read that it speeds up software development and improves software quality, and I wanted to learn how this is achieved.
-I also think that this couse provides an outline on how modern sotware processes are managed, as I have practical experience only on small-scale sotware development with locally managed version-control.
+I also think that this course provides an outline on how modern sotware processes are managed, as I have practical experience only on small-scale sotware development with locally managed version-control.
 I wanted to learn about the different tools used in DevOps and how they relate to each other, as I think there are many sets of tools which names themselves do not tell anything about their use.